 Young then focused on building his Mormon communities and businesses, which flourished over the next decade.

-In 1869, the completion of the transcontinental railroad at Promontory, Utah threatened Young’s efforts to safeguard Mormon prosperity and lifestyles by bringing many more people into the territory.
-To combat this, he responded by establishing numerous Mormon monopolies and pushing the right of women to vote, greatly increasing the number of Mormon voters.
+In 1869, the completion of the transcontinental railroad at Promontory, Utah, threatened Young’s efforts to safeguard Mormon prosperity and lifestyles by bringing many more people into the territory.
+To combat this, he responded by establishing numerous Mormon monopolies and pushing the right of women to vote, significantly increasing the number of Mormon voters.

-Only John D. Lee was arrested in 1874, who would initially testify that President Brigham Young had no knowledge of the event until after it happened.
-Later; however, he would say: “I have always believed, since that day, that General George A. Smith was then visiting southern Utah to prepare the people for the work of exterminating Captain Fancher’s train of emigrants, and I now believe that he was sent for that purpose by the direct command of Brigham Young .”
-Lee was found guilty and executed in 1877 and the question of Young’s role was never definitively determined.
+Only John D. Lee was arrested in 1874, who would initially testify that President Brigham Young did not know about the event until after it happened.
+Later, however, he would say: “I have always believed, since that day, that General George A. Smith was then visiting southern Utah to prepare the people for the work of exterminating Captain Fancher’s train of emigrants, and I now believe that he was sent for that purpose by the direct command of Brigham Young .”
+Lee was found guilty and executed in 1877, and the question of Young’s role was never definitively determined.

 Brigham Young died shortly after Lee’s trial, on August 29, 1877, and was buried in the Pioneer Mormon Cemetery in Salt Lake City.
 After his death, federal authorities continued their assault against Mormon theocracy and polygamy practices with a vengeance.
 In 1882 Congress passed the Edmunds Act, which restated that polygamy was a felony punishable by five years of imprisonment and a $500 fine.
-However, the church ignored the law, until the government actively began to prosecute church members.
+However, the church ignored the law until the government actively prosecuted church members.

 Initially, polygamists became ineligible to hold political office, were disqualified from jury service, and known polygamists were dismissed from public offices.
 Over the next few years, amendments were made to the law which required plural wives to testify against their husbands, dissolved the Perpetual Emigration Fund (a loan institution that helped members of the church come to Utah from Europe), abolished the Nauvoo Legion, provided a mechanism for acquiring the property of the church, annulled territorial laws which allowed illegitimate children to inherit, and replaced local judges with federally appointed judges.
 With little choice, the Mormon church finally relinquished the practice of polygamy on October 6, 1890.
 In 1896 the territory of Utah was admitted into the union as the 45th state.
 Various former Mormons, who have continued the practice of polygamy to the present day, have been excommunicated by the Mormon church.

 Other notable activities during Young’s lifetime were the establishment of the Mormon Tabernacle Choir, the founding of the University of Deseret, now the University of Utah, and the founding of the Brigham Young Academy, which later became Brigham Young University.
 In addition, his activities as a pioneer businessman were legendary, including transportation enterprises involving a wagon express company, a ferryboat company, and a railroad.
 In manufacturing, he established lumber and wool mills, an iron operation, and even a distillery.
-His greatest success as a businessman; however, was in real estate.
-Before his death he was living a lavish lifestyle and was the richest man in Utah, having an estimated personal fortune of about $600,000.
+His greatest success as a businessman, however, was in real estate.
+Before his death, he lived a lavish lifestyle and was the wealthiest man in Utah, having an estimated personal fortune of about $600,000.

-In addition to the Mountain Meadows controversy, Young was also criticized for his beliefs about African-Americans.
-In 1847 he implemented church policy that denied Mormon priesthood to blacks, a practice that remained in effect until it was finally repealed more than a century later, in 1978.
-And, unfortunately, the man could not hold his views to himself regarding his prejudice, several statements of which were published in the Mormon Journal of Discourses including:
+In addition to the Mountain Meadows controversy, Young was criticized for his beliefs about African Americans.
+In 1847 he implemented a church policy denying Mormon priesthood to blacks, a practice that remained in effect until it was repealed more than a century later, in 1978.
+And unfortunately, the man could not hold his views to himself regarding his prejudice, several statements of which were published in the Mormon Journal of Discourses, including:

 “Shall I tell you the law of God in regard to the African race?
 If the white man who belongs to the chosen seed mixes his blood with the seed of Cain, the penalty, under the law of God, is death on the spot.
 This will always be so.”

-His greatest criticism; however, was the practice of polygamy.
-Though it was not he who “created” the practice, he was obviously one of its most ardent supporters, marrying 56 wives during his lifetime and fathering 57 children.
+His greatest criticism, however, was the practice of polygamy.
+Though he did not ” create” the practice, he was obviously one of its most ardent supporters, marrying 56 wives during his lifetime and fathering 57 children.
 At the time of his death, 19 of his wives had predeceased him, he was divorced from 10, survived by 23, and the status of the other four was unknown.